Gintarė Skaistė

-Gintarė Skaistė (née Šimonytė) (born 4 August 1981) is a Lithuanian politician, Member of the Seimas for Panemunė constituency, economist and PhD of Social Sciences.
-She was Kaunas City Councillor between 2007 and 2016.
+Gintarė Skaistė (née Šimonytė) (born 4 August 1981) is a Lithuanian politician, Member of the Seimas for Panemunė constituency.

 On 7 December 2020, Skaistė was approved to be the Minister of Finance in the Šimonytė Cabinet.

+On 12 December 2024, Rimantas Šadžius succeeded Skaistė as Minister of Finance.

 Education and early career

-Skaistė graduated from Kaunas University of Technology in 2010, receiving a bachelor's degree in Economics.
-She holds master's degree in Economics (2011) from Mykolas Romeris University, and a PhD in Social Sciences (2016).
+Skaistė graduated from Kaunas University of Technology in 2010, receiving a bachelor's degree in economics.
+She holds master's degree in economics (2011) from Mykolas Romeris University, and a PhD of Social Sciences.

-She worked as an expert at the Lithuanian Social Market Development Institute.
+She worked at the Lithuanian Social Market Development Institute.
 Skaistė also is a Member of Lithuanian Riflemen's Union and Honorary Member of the Lithuanian Community of the Atlantic Treaty.

 Political career

 Since 2005 Skaistė has been a member of the Homeland Union.
-Between 2007 and 2016 she was Kaunas City Councillor.
-In 2016 she was elected as Member of the Seimas of the Republic of Lithuania.
+Between 2007 and 2016 she was member of Kaunas municipal council.
+In 2016 she was elected member of the Seimas.

+Controversies

+Regulatory shortcomings

+End of Skaistė's term as finance minister in 2024 was punctuated by greatest financial scandals to rock Lithuania for decades.

+BaltCap

+In February 2024 Šarūnas Stepukonis, an executive at BaltCap, a leading investment fund, was accused of having embezzled over €40m and subsequently losing them on casino bets and trading on Interactive Brokers.
+This resulted in write-offs by private pension funds in multiple countries.
+All controls by more than 10 supervisory institutions, most of them under Skaistė's ministry of finance, failed; Lithuanian regulators instead blamed, without providing evidence, Estonian counterparts.